Designations Congruent with Things: A Correspondence In Two Parts

 No?

 Maks in socks, hey.
 What’s happening.
 Look, long story short, I can’t see all that well right now.
-I tried to get my phone to talk to me like it’s actually the future that we’re living in, rather than one point five decades ago, but I may have dropped my phone, slightly, a little bit, kind of, into a glass of water, on purpose, after chemically water-proofing it as a proof of principle, last week, or, maybe, two weeks ago?
+I tried to get my phone to talk to me like it’s the future we’re living in, rather than one point five decades ago, but I may have dropped my phone, slightly, a little bit, kind of, into a glass of water, on purpose, after chemically waterproofing it as a proof of principle, last week or maybe two weeks ago?
 Before the world didn’t end.
-A guy’s got to practice his skills if he wants to retain them, yeah he does, obviously, like, you know, martial arts?
-You practice that, right?
+A guy’s gotta practice his skills if he wants to retain them, yeah he does, obviously, like, you know, martial arts?
+You practice those, right?
 Except this time, for me, it’s martial chemistry.
 Or just regular chemistry.
 Failed chemistry.

-Look, the point is that my phone won’t talk to me.
+Look, the point is my phone won’t talk to me.

 Legit, I am not mad.
 Or even surprised, really.

-And I say to you: ‘Yes, Mako, yes you did.
-But that does not change the fact that I cannot really see, let alone read.’
+And I say to you: “Yes, Mako, yes you did.
+But that doesn’t change the fact I can’t really see, let alone read.”

 I’m sure you’re not thinking that, Maks.